 Activities Cont.
 Scope Deliverable(s) Completion and the FDOT MPO Program Management Handbook.
-Consultant Supported Effort: 7 \$80,000 FY 2026 Apply for, administer, and monitor federal and state The second for the period to a chicken the implementation.
-Work / scopes / Annually / grants to secure funds to achieve the implementation of the transportation planning work program. budgets Annually 8 Provide contract support including third-party agreements, execute work orders, and all procurement of goods and services.
+Consultant Supported Effort: \$80,000 FY 2026 7 Apply for, administer, and monitor federal and state grants to secure funds to achieve the implementation of the transportation planning work program.
+Work / scopes / budgets Annually 8 Provide contract support including third-party agreements, execute work orders, and all procurement of goods and services.
 Execute agreements and purchase orders / professional service agreements / interlocal agreements Annually

-^{}TPO staff will utilize outside consultants to support the work performed on these activities up to the total amount shown for consultants in each fiscal year.
+TPO staff will utilize outside consultants to support the work performed on these activities up to the total amount shown for consultants in each fiscal year.